-This document was written by Robert Važan as part of his work on SourceAFIS fingerprint matcher using someone else's brief summary of the original ISO/IEC 19794-2:2005 spec.
-This other brief summary was available online some time ago, but the link was unfortunately lost meantime.
+This document was written by Robert Važan as part of his work on SourceAFIS fingerprint matcher using his legally obtained copy of ISO/IEC 19794-2:2005.
 Author has no affiliation with ISO.
-This format summary is distributed free of charge under Creative Commons Attribution 4.0 International License in order to enable implementation of the format in opensource software.
+This format summary is distributed free of charge under Creative Commons Attribution 4.0 International License to enable truly open implementation of the format in opensource software.
 Nevertheless, author discourages use of ISO 19794-2 and other so-called "standard" templates in favor of plain fingerprint images.

 Human fingerprint recognition is usually performed in two separate steps: feature extraction and matching.
 Feature extraction takes fingerprint image (also called fingerprint sample), usually obtained from fingerprint reader (or fingerprint sensor) hardware, and produces so-called fingerprint template filled with fingerprint features useful for matching.
 Matching takes two fingerprint templates on input, compares fingerprint features contained in them, and produces similarity score on output, which is then compared to a threshold to produce match or non-match decision.
 There are many kinds of fingerprint features: minutiae (especially ridge endings and bifurcations), core and delta points, ridge shapes or patterns, orientation and ridge frequency fields, edges between minutiae, and many others.

 Most fingerprint recognition systems have their own native fingerprint template format.
 Some people however insist on exchange of fingerprint templates between fingerprint recognition systems even though it is almost always a bad idea.
 ISO 19794-2:2005 is one of several fingerprint template formats that can be used for this purpose.